 This section summarizes the material U.S. federal income tax consequences of owning units of the trust.
 This section is current as of the date of this prospectus.
 Tax laws and interpretations change frequently, and these summaries do not describe all of the tax consequences to all taxpayers.
-For example, these summaries generally do not describe your situation if you are treated as a partnership or S corporation for U.S. federal income tax purposes, you hold the units as other than a capital asset, you are a broker/dealer or securities trader electing mark-to-market treatment, you are a bank, thrift or other financial institution, a former citizen or resident of the United States, a tax-exempt entity, an investor whose functional currency is not the U.S. dollar, an investor who holds trust units in a tax-deferred or tax-advantaged account, an investor subject to special tax accounting rules under section 451(b) of the Code, an investor subject to the alternative minimum tax, a "controlled foreign corporation" or "passive foreign investment company" for U.S. federal income tax purposes, or are otherwise subject to special tax rules.
+For example, these summaries generally do not describe your situation if you are treated as a partnership or S corporation for U.S. federal income tax purposes, you hold the units as other than a capital asset, you are a broker/dealer or securities trader electing mark-to-market treatment, you are a bank, thrift or other financial institution, a former citizen or resident of the United States, a tax-exempt entity, an investor whose functional currency is not the U.S. dollar, an investor wholds trust units in a tax-deferred or tax-advantaged account, an investor subject to special tax accounting rules under section 451(b) of the Code, an investor subject to special tax rules.
 In addition, this section, other than the discussions under "-Backup Withholding," "-Foreign Unitholders," and "-FATCA," does not describe your situation if you are not a "United States person" as defined in the Code.
 This section also does not describe any state, local or foreign tax consequences.